Master of Education in School Counseling

 EDUC 5325 Research Methods in Education

-Credit.
+Cr.
 3. (3-0).
-This graduate-level course provides an introduction to research methods in education.
+This graduate-level course provides an introduction to an advance level research methods in education.
 The class will take place online, consisting of readings, discussions, and a variety of learning activities.
 The procedures commonly used in educational research and conceptual, procedural and analysis issues from a wide variety of areas will be covered.
 By the end of the course, students will have a good awareness of the range of procedures that may be applied to different types of research studies and the guidelines that should be used in selecting a set of appropriate research methods.
 Prerequisite: EDUC 5313

-COUN 5311 Introduction to School Counseling
+COUN 5311 Foundation of School Counseling

 Cr.
 3. (3-0).
 This course is designed to provide students with an examination of the profession of school counseling.
 It will include the philosophy, history, and current trends in school counseling and in education, as well as investigating the concept of developmental counseling programs for P-12 students and the national model and standards for school counseling programs.
 Prerequisite: None